 The Superintendent or designee shall notify the Board, as necessary, of the following so that the Board may consider its disposition: (1) District personal property (property other than buildings and land) that is no longer needed for school purposes, and (2) school site, building, or other real estate that is unnecessary, unsuitable, or inconvenient.
-Notwithstanding the above, the Superintendent or designee may unilaterally dispose of personal property of a diminutive value.
-The Superintendent shall establish procedures for the disposition of property acquired by the District under grant awards that comply with federal and State law.
+The Administration will recommend for Board action items to be declared as surplus.